Grobbendonk

 Grobbendonk ([ˈɣrɔbə(n)dɔŋk]) is a municipality located in the Belgian province of Antwerp (Antwerpen).
 The municipality comprises the towns of Bouwel and Grobbendonk proper.
 In 2021, Grobbendonk had a total population of 11,249.
-The total area is 28.36 km².
+The total area is 28.36 km2.

 The official flag of Grobbendonk was adopted in 1989.
 In terms of heraldry, the flag is quartered, I and IV argent, three hills vert, a bird sable (specifically a raven), II and III gules three fleur-de-lis argent.

+History

-Lord of Grobbendonk
+Lordship Grobbendonk

-The house of Ursel is still lord of Grobbendonk, owner of the Heerlijkheid.

-The heerlijkheid was in 1545 property of Erasmus II Schetz, the first Baron was his grandson Antonie II Schetz, Baron of Grobbendonck.
-The next generations were created Count of Grobbendonk, amongst these descendant duke of Ursel who was hereditary Count of Grobbendonk.
+Grobbendonk was known as Ouwen till it was renamed Grobbendonk in about the mid 18th century.
+This was the name of the Lordship (Heerlijkheid) Grobbendonk, centered on Grobbendonk Castle.
+In 1545 Erasmus II Schetz became Lord of Grobbendonk.
+In 1602, his grandson Anthonie II Schetz became the first Baron of Grobbendonck.
+In 1637, the lords of Grobbendonk became counts of Grobbendonk.
+In 1726, the dukes of Ursel also became hereditary Count of Grobbendonk.

+The French Revolution cancelled the feudal system.
+It made that in most cases a Heerlijkheid became an almost insignificant title.
+One of the later lords of Grobbendonk was Marie Joseph Charles, 6th Duke d'Ursel (1848-1903).
+The head of the house of Ursel is still lord of Grobbendonk.